-Helping couples fight better is the #1 thing I work on during my therapy sessions.
+Helping couples fight better is the #1 thing I work on during my coaching sessions.

 Helping couples understand how their culture shows up in their relationship is the second.